 - Mediocre Earning Rate.
 Union Bank Rewards Visa Credit Card earns points at a relatively low rate.
 Most purchases accrue just 1 point per $1 spent – a rewards rate of 1% to 1.5%, depending on how you redeem.
 If you’re looking for a generous everyday spending card, you can do better.
 Capital One Quicksilver Cash Rewards Credit Card earns unlimited 1.5% cash back on all purchases, while Citi Double Cash Card earns unlimited 2% cash back.

 - Poor Bonus Categories.
 Aside from grocery stores, this card doesn’t have any bonus spending categories.
 If you’re looking for opportunities to boost your returns on specific types of spending, look for cards with tiered spending categories.
 For instance, Blue Cash Preferred from American Express returns up to 6% back at supermarkets and offers time-limited promotions that promise even greater returns (such as 10% back at restaurants – a great way to save money when eating out).
-Cards like Chase Freedom and Discover it both have rotating 5% cash back categories that change each quarter.
+Cards like Chase Freedom have rotating 5% cash back categories that change each quarter.

 - No Monthly or Annual Point Bonuses.
 This card has no monthly or annual point bonuses.
 In light of the low baseline earning rate, that’s a real missed opportunity.
 By contrast, Flagstar Visa Bonus Rewards PLUS Card automatically boosts point earnings by 50% each month.